Nav Social Icons

 • In between runs, work on strengthening the peroneals and tibialis posterior to prevent arch collapse.

-• Incorporate balance exercises for pelvic stability which can later translate to running.
+• Incorporate balance exercises for pelvic stability which can later translate to improved stability and running mechanics.

 Other Articles for Ankle Pain, Strength, and Stability